LayerManager/layman/doc/rest.md

 - *sld*
   - **status**: Status information about publishing SLD.
 See [GET Layer](#get-layer) **wms** property for meaning.
   - *error*: If status is FAILURE, this may contain error object.
+- *metadata*
+  - *record_url*: String.
+URL of metadata record accessible by web browser, probably with some editing capabilities.
+  - *csw_url*: String.
+URL of CSW endpoint.
+It points to CSW endpoint of Micka.
+  - *status*: Status information about metadata import and availability.
+See [GET Layer](#get-layer) **wms** property for meaning.
+  - *error*: If status is FAILURE, this may contain error object.

 ### PATCH Layer
 Update information about existing layer.
 First, it deletes sources of the layer, and then it publishes them again with new parameters.
 The processing chain is similar to [POST Layers](#post-layers).